splunk/public-o11y-docs/metrics-and-metadata/search.rst

 You can either search a specific term, or define what type of object you're looking for by using one of the supported prefixes to narrow the search to specific result types.
 This allows you to search for a specific object, if you know the type and name.
 Or, you can search by prefix type if you're unsure of the name.

 #.
-Navigate to the top right hand corner and locate the magnifying glass icon.
+Navigate to the top right-hand corner and locate the magnifying glass icon.
 #.
 Select the search icon (magnifying glass) to launch search.
-From there, type in the service name you want to search.
+From there, enter the service name you want to search.
 The following example, searches for “checkoutservice.”
 The results include APM services, dashboards and more.

     .. image:: /_images/images-ui/search-apm.png
        :width: 100%